-Vegetable stuffed wholegrain Naan Wrap – Curry hummus and Coconut-Carrot-Broccoli filling
+Vegan stuffed wholegrain Naan Wrap – “Golden Kraut filling”

-Vegetable stuffed whole grain Naan Wrap – Curry hummus and Coconut-Carrot-Broccoli filling
+Vegetable stuffed whole grain Naan Wrap – “easy on the go”

-Vegetable stuffed wholegrain Naan Wrap – I was really looking forward to posting this recipe because it was one of my favourite dishes we have had so far.
-We often woke up lately and didn’t have any bread for breakfast, so everytime we had to be fast I made some fresh naan bread out of the pan.
-During that process, I have found my favourite naan recipes.
+Vegetable stuffed wholegrain Naan Wrap – I was really looking forward to posting this recipe because it was one of my favorite dishes we have had so far.
+We often woke up late and didn’t have any bread for breakfast, so every time we had to be fast I made some fresh naan bread out of the pan.
+During that process, I have found my favorite naan recipes.
 If you want them to be more fluffy you can add an egg, less baking soda to have some kind of a wrap.
 Naan is simply always a good idea, not only for Indian dishes as you can see.
-Playing around with your favourite food leads to so many great results!
+Playing around with your favorite food leads to so many great results!

 We have quite some free time right now, which is kind of confusing for us after these fully packed days of university.
 The nice thing about it is that we can present you somewhat more time-consuming recipes, although this was rather fast and easy.
 Anyway, we hope you enjoy this recipe and the fact that you see how easy it is to make your own naan!